Skip to main content

 Get Started

-Welcome to the official British Election Study website.
+Welcome to the official British Election Study (BES) website.

-The website provides everything you need to know about the study and access to both new and historical BES data.
+You can find out everything you need to know about the BES and gain access to both new and historical BES data.
 Data can be downloaded and analysed live online via the BES Data Playground.
+You can also meet the team, see our recent work, or learn more about the impact of the British Election Study.

-The 2019-23 Study is themed Voters in the Context of Brexit and is designed to help our understanding of the interaction of long-term political change and political shocks in shaping citizens’ attitudes and behaviour.
+The 2019-26 BES Study is themed Voters and the British Political System in the Context of Brexit and is designed to help our understanding of the interaction of long-term political change and political shocks in shaping citizens’ attitudes and behaviour.

 Study components